zabbix/zabbix/templates/db/postgresql/README.md

 ## Configuration

-> Zabbix should be configured according to instructions in the [Templates out of the box](https://www.zabbix.com/documentation/6.0/manual/config/templates_out_of_the_box) section.
+> Zabbix should be configured according to the instructions in the [Templates out of the box](https://www.zabbix.com/documentation/6.0/manual/config/templates_out_of_the_box) section.

 ## Setup